Marijo Možnik

 Marijo Možnik (born 18 January 1987 in Zagreb) is a retired Croatian gymnast.

+Career

 His notable results are bronze medal at 2014 World Championships, gold medal at 2015 European Championships and silver medal at 2012 European Championships.
 At 2007 World Championships Možnik introduced a new gymnastic element named after him.
 He is the laureate of the Croatian "Franjo Bučar State Award for Sport" for 2013.

+Later life

 Možnik retired from the sport in 2019.
 In May 2020 he was elected president of the Croatian Gymnastics Federation.